open-gamma-ray-astro/gamma-astro-data-formats/source/irfs/index.rst

 --------

 Most IRFs are dependent on parameters, and the 1-dim. parameter arrays are stored in columns.
-The following names are recommended (TODO: are we consistent everywhere for our formats?):
+The following names are recommended:

 * For energy grids, see `here <http://heasarc.gsfc.nasa.gov/docs/heasarc/caldb/docs/memos/cal_gen_92_003/cal_gen_92_003.html#tth_sEc7>`__ for basic recommendations.
 Column names should be ``ENERGY`` or ``ENERG_LO``, ``ENERG_HI``